azavea/raster-vision/docs/qgis.rst

 .. image:: _static/qgis/qgis-predict.png
    :align: center

-This Dialog allows you to make predictions using a :ref:`predict package` from a raster vision experiment.
+This Dialog allows you to make predictions using a :ref:`predict package` from a Raster Vision experiment.

 To use do the following:

-* input the predict package URI
+* Enter the predict package URI
-* select a layer from the "Input Layer" dropdown, which is populated from the raster layers of the current QGIS project
+* Select a layer from the "Input Layer" dropdown, which is populated from the raster layers of the current QGIS project
 * Optionally choose a Style Profile
 * Select whether or not to update any stats used by the model with the given image
 * Give the path where the prediction labels should be saved to

 You can use Docker or a local installation of Raster Vision to run the prediction.
 If using Docker, you'll have to give the name of the image from which to run the container.

-This runs a similar process as the :ref:`predict cli command` CLI command, and will load the prediciton layer after prediction completes.
+This runs a similar process as the :ref:`predict cli command` CLI command, and will load the prediction layer after prediction completes.

 .. _qgis style profile: